-10.1 The roof is one of the main features of any building as it is a prominent dominant/visible structure in the skyline.
-Often, the roof structure is one of the main features that can suffer structurally when a building is left vacant for a period of time.
-In cases where work is required on the roof or to re-build it completely, all efforts should be made to restore the original materials and re-use.
-Where this is not possible any new material used should be in accord with the original.
-Usually the roofs of old rural buildings in the area are made of Welsh slate and therefore it is likely that this would be the chosen roof covering.
+10.1 The roof is one of the main features of any building as it can be a prominent dominant/visible structure in the skyline.
+The roof structure is often one of the main features that can suffer structurally when a building is left vacant for a period of time.
+In cases where work needs to be undertaken on the roof or to re-build it completely, all efforts should be made to restore the original materials and to re-use them.
+Where this is not possible any new material used should be similar with the original.
+Welsh Slate is the most common covering on old rural buildings in the area and therefore it is likely that it should be the roof cover of choice.
 There may be some instances when another roof covering is suitable e.g. if the material is characteristic of the area's character.
-It should be ensured that any roof covering and design complies with the guidance set out in Policy PCYFF 3: Design and Place Shaping.
+It should be ensured that any roof covering and the design of the roof complies with the guidance set out in Policy PCYFF 3: Design and Place Shaping.
 It should be sought to ensure that the height, pitch and eaves of the roof are not modified/changed from the original levels.
 This will ensure that the area's skyline character is not harmed.

-- 10.2 Consideration should be given to details such as the sides and eaves of the roof together with the rainwater pipes/associated guttering to ensure they are in keeping with the original building in terms of the nature and materials used.
-It should be ensured that only a limited/essential number of water pipes are installed. - 10.3 Any proposal to convert a traditional building should respect the nature and those features that contribute towards its architectural value.
+- 10.2 Consideration should be given to details such as the roof edge and eaves together with the rainwater /associated guttering to ensure they are in keeping with the original building in terms of the type and materials used.
+It should be ensured that only a limited/essential number of guttering are installed. - 10.3 Any proposal to convert a traditional building should respect the nature and features that contribute towards its architectural value.
 Where possible it should be ensured that any modern/alien features are limited.
-In terms of materials, these should also be traditional and respect what already exists. - 10.4 Unnecessary door and window openings should not be added, to try and ensure that the building's traditional character is respected.
-Usually, dormer windows are not permitted.
-In a case where it is considered that a skylight would be the only option to get more daylight into the building, then appropriate measures should be taken to mitigate any negative visual effect this could have, e.g. by installing a roof light that is level with the roof. - 10.5 Some buildings that are non-traditional or of no architectural interest can be subject to an application for conversion.
-Often, it is likely that these type of buildings will include materials that do not add architectural interest and are not in keeping with the area.
+In terms of materials, these should also be traditional and respect what already exists. - 10.4 To ensure that the building's traditional character is respected, unnecessary door and window openings should not be added.
+As a rule, dormer windows are not permitted.
+In cases where it is considered that a skylight would be the only option to allow more daylight into the building, appropriate measures should be taken to mitigate any negative visual effect this could have, e.g. by installing a roof light that level with the roof. - 10.5 Buildings that are non-traditional or of no architectural interest can also be subject to an application for conversion.
+These type of buildings can include materials that do not add architectural interest and are not in keeping with the area.
 Applications for the conversion of buildings of this type should ensure that the building conversion work offers suitable modifications for a positive architectural contribution, respecting the wider environment and adds to improving the character and appearance of the site in compliance with Policy PCYFF 3: Design and Place Shaping.